 |Sugar Professional||0 sandbox instances||No limit|

-Note: Please keep in mind that the file and database storage used by cloud sandboxes counts towards your total cloud storage allotment.
-For more information, refer to the SugarCloud Disk Space Limits article.
+Note: Please keep in mind that the file system and database storage used by SugarCloud sandboxes counts towards your total SugarCloud managed storage allotment.
+For more information, refer to the SugarCloud Managed Storage Limits article.

 Requesting SugarCloud Sandboxes

 Depending on the Sugar product(s) purchased, your subscription may include a certain number of sandboxes per the SugarCloud Policy Guide.
 For more information, refer to the Sandbox Allowances section above.
 For any Sugar Professional customers who wish to utilize a sandbox environment, the sandbox can be purchased as an add-on product by contacting their Sugar partner or Sugar Sales team member.

-Sugar's cloud service also includes a data storage allowance across all production and sandbox instances.
-This allowance is specific to the Sugar product (e.g. Enterprise, Serve).
-For more information, refer to the SugarCloud Disk Space Limits article.
+Sugar's cloud service also includes a file system and database storage allowance across all production and sandbox instances specific for each Sugar product (e.g., Sugar Serve).
+For more information, refer to the SugarCloud Policy Guide.

 If you would like to be set up with a sandbox instance, a support-authorized contact for your organization must request a sandbox copy of your SugarCloud instance by filing a case with the Sugar Support team.